I spill travel tips , and show you the Japan that tourists usually miss.

 As we all know, maintaining a healthy diet is one of the fundamental pillars of a healthy lifestyle.
 On the island of Okinawa, residents often harvest fresh vegetables from their gardens, including eggplants, red beans, and cabbage.
 The Japanese people consume seasonal, fresh, and natural products, which help them stay in shape for a long time.

 Lastly, the Japanese consume a lot of green tea, especially the famous matcha, known for its antioxidant properties that preserve aging while maintaining good hydration.
-If you want to know more about matcha, read our complete guide.
+If you want to learn more about matcha, read our complete guide.

 So, incorporating these Japanese dietary habits into your lifestyle can be a great way to promote health and longevity.